mui/material-ui/docs/pages/blog/2023-phuket-retreat.md

 "Honestly, the bonding through cards and games was so important and made me feel much more a part of the team.
 I feel like on this trip the people I work with became true friends and I expect this is going to have a big effect on how we work together."

-(You're dang right, it is—<a href="https://hbr.org/2022/10/the-power-of-work-friends">here's the proof</a>.)
+(You're dang right it is—there's plenty of research to back up [the power of work friends](https://hbr.org/2022/10/the-power-of-work-friends).)

 <img alt="Tina, Raffaella, and Mikaila enjoy a catered coffee break on the terrace between work sessions." src="/static/blog/2023-phuket-retreat/tina-raffaella-mikaila.png" width="1200" height="840" loading="lazy" />

-Reflecting on the whole team experience, many MUIers shared heart-felt messages of thanks and gratitude in our Slack workspace and their own social media channels.
+Reflecting on the whole team experience, many MUIers shared heartfelt messages of thanks and gratitude in our Slack workspace and their own social media channels.
 One thing is clear from the entire trip: we simply can't wait to be together again.

 ## Will you join us for the next Together Week?

 If you're seeking a workplace where community, innovation, and teamwork truly take priority, you belong at MUI.

-We're not just shaping the future of design tools; we're cultivating a forward-thinking, community-driven, remote-first culture that promises the freedom to build your dream work-life.
+We're not just shaping the future of developer tools; we're cultivating a forward-thinking, community-driven, remote-first culture that promises the freedom to build your dream work-life.

 Sounds compelling?
 Apply now and be part of something extraordinary!